milescjohnson/milescjohnson.github.io/portfolio/viam.md

 # Create a Custom USB Serial Sensor with Viam Module

 This tutorial demonstrates how to build, abstract, and register a custom sensor module for unsupported USB serial devices.
-By the end of this guide, you'll have a clean and extensible module for a variety of USB, serial, or modbus sensors with an example model specifically for the [PMS5003 particulate sensor](https://www.aqmd.gov/docs/default-source/aq-spec/resources-page/plantower-pms5003-manual_v2-3.pdf) that can be registered and queried with a Viam robot runtime.
+By the end of this guide, you'll have a clean and extensible module for a variety of USB, serial, or modbus devices with an example model specifically for the [PMS5003 particulate sensor](https://www.aqmd.gov/docs/default-source/aq-spec/resources-page/plantower-pms5003-manual_v2-3.pdf) that can be registered and queried with a Viam robot runtime.

 ---